Han purple and Han blue: Hypothesis on origin

 Han blue and Egyptian blue have the same basic structure and have very similar properties.
 The main difference is that Egyptian blue (CaCuSi4O10) has calcium in the position of Han blue's barium (BaCuSi4O10).
-The similarity lead some to suggest that Han blue was based on Egyptian blue knowledge, which had traveled east along the Silk Road.
+The similarity led some to suggest that Han blue was based on Egyptian blue knowledge, which had traveled east along the Silk Road.
 Independent innovation in China would still have been needed to replace calcium with barium (the Han pigments start to form at 100 – 200°C higher than the Egyptian blue).

 The two hypotheses underlying the speculations about the exact chronology of the invention of these blue pigments can be summarized as follows: